sworna3/Demo/README.md

 # Demo
-This is My First Git Reposites
+This is My First Git Repository